Jakobi Meyers Player Prop Bets for NFL Week 7 | New England vs. New York 10/24/2021

 - With four targets in the red zone this season, Meyers has been on the receiving end of 16.0% of his team's 25 red zone pass attempts.

-- The Patriots have run 61.0% passing plays and 39.0% rushing plays this season.
-They rank 22nd in the NFL in scoring.
+- The Patriots have thrown the football in 61.0% of their plays from scrimmage this year while running the ball 39.0% of the time.
+This offensive attack ranks 22nd in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Meyers' matchup with the Jets.